 Make sure you spend some time walking through the charming little city of Yountville.
 If you stay here, you’ll be treated to a small-town feel, but with a big-city price tag.
 Hotels like Bardesonno and Hotel Yountville deliver consistently great experiences.
 The Napa Valley Lodge is also a great place to stay.

 You’ll find a different kind of tasting experience in Yountville.
 Tasting rooms line the main street and you can just pop in for a wine tasting of Napa Valley favorites.
-Cornerstone Cellars and Hill Family Estate are two of our favorites.
+There are 15 tasting rooms in walking distance and 7 others nearby.

 Located at the southern end of the Napa Valley is the city of Napa.
 It’s the closest to the airports and you might get the impression that it’s not a spectacular because it’s not in the heart of Napa, but the city has had a revival of sorts that has ushered in luxury accommodations like The Meritage Resort & Spa.